Tripartism: History of tripartism in the ILO

 Some countries already used a tripartite structure to deal with social issues at the end of 19th century, and World War I made this type of approach far more urgent.
 In this new kind of conflict, military success was tightly bound up with the ability of nations to support increasing demands on their economies and to build ever more sophisticated weapons, which demanded concerted industrial efforts.
 Business and labour had to become involved in policy and cooperate to support the national effort.

 During the war, Allied countries had made many promises to trade unions and employers so that they could rely on business' contribution to the war effort.
-Trade union and employers were invited to sit on governmental bodies in Great Britain, the United States, and elsewhere.
+Trade unions and employers were invited to sit on governmental bodies in Great Britain, the United States, and elsewhere.
 Moreover, unions were asked to forego acquired trade union rights for the sake of the war effort with promises that these rights would be restored after the conflict.

-The first draft of the labour proposals for the peace conference had been prepared by British government and became the basis for the discussions in the Labour Commission, and these proposals included the establishment of an international organization for labour legislation that would give a voting role to representatives of workers and employers.
+The first draft of the labour proposals for the peace conference had been prepared by the British government and became the basis for the discussions in the Labour Commission, and these proposals included the establishment of an international organization for labour legislation that would give a voting role to representatives of workers and employers.
 The ILO offered the world a different way to solve social strife; it provided it with the procedures and techniques of bargaining and negotiation to replace violent conflict as a means of securing more humane and dignified conditions of work.
-While there have been problems along the way, tripartism generally survived without successful challenge to the principle, despite attempts by the Soviet Union, in particular, to weaken it.
-As World War II would to a close, the value of tripartism was reaffirmed in the Declaration of Philadelphia.
+While there have been problems along the way, tripartism generally survived without a successful challenge to the principle, despite attempts by the Soviet Union, in particular, to weaken it.
+As World War II came to a close, the value of tripartism was reaffirmed in the Declaration of Philadelphia.